He is the symbol of fire in acts and fondness in the heart. May on this

 Dussehra the odyssey of your life be as righteous and as gleaming as the impression of Lord Ram

 In Hindu Mythology, the majority of the festival offers people the meaning of triumph of good over evil.
-Dussehra is one such celebration of the victory of the goodness of evil being.
+In standing with this, Dussehra is one such celebration of the victory of the goodness of evil being.
 This festival comes precisely 20 days before the celebration of Diwali.

 Dussehra is also known to people as Vijayadashmi and Dashain.
-The celebration of Dussehra falls on the tenth day of Ashwin month in accordance with the Hindu calendar.
-Typically the festival of Dussehra falls in the month of September or October of the Gregorian calendar.
+As a matter of fact, the celebration of Dussehra falls on the tenth day of Ashwin month in accordance with the Hindu calendar.
+Typically, the festival of Dussehra falls in the month of September or October of the Gregorian calendar.

 Dussehra is one of the major Hindu festivals.
 The ending day of Navaratri or Durga Puja brings the celebration of Dussehra on the tenth day every year.
 People from different regions of the country have different reasons for the celebration for Dussehra.

-In the eastern and northern parts of India, the celebration comes with the end of Navaratri.
+In the points of facts, in the eastern and northern parts of India, the celebration comes with the end of Navaratri.
 In these states, this festival commences the preparation of other Hindu celebration including one major-festival Diwali or Dipawali.

 Dussehra or Dasahara, Dusshera, Dasara, or Dashain, this is the day of celebration of the end of demons by deities.
-The festival of Dussehra is also called Vijayadashami.
-It is an amalgamation of two words which are Vijay meaning “Victory” and Dashmi meaning “tenth”.
+Also, the festival of Dussehra is popularly known as Vijayadashami.
+Furthermore, it is an amalgamation of two words which are Vijay meaning “Victory” and Dashmi meaning “tenth”.